Tcadart/pyLatticeDSO/docs/source/guides/Examples.md

 # 📚 Examples

-This page provides practical examples of using pyLattice for various lattice design and simulation tasks.
+This page provides practical examples of using pyLatticeDSO for various lattice design, simulation tasks, and optimization scenarios.
+Each example includes code snippets and explanations to help you get started quickly.

 ---